 To delete a helper function, select the function name in the Functions tab of the Code Browser and press the Delete key.

-For more information about writing helper functions, see Create Helper Functions in App Designer.
+For more information about writing helper functions, see Reuse Code Using Helper Functions.

 To add input arguments to your app, click App Input Arguments in the Editor tab.
 Input arguments are commonly used for creating apps that have multiple windows.
 For more information, see Startup Tasks and Input Arguments in App Designer.